A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 \subsection{Dilaton Shifts}

 \eqref{eq:modes1} and \eqref{eq:modes2} together express the modes $W^i_m$ in terms of the bosonic modes $K^j_m$.
-What remains to be shown is that we can find dilaton shifts, and possible linear combinations of modes, so that there exists a $\lambda$-good subset of modes (for some partition $\lambda$ of $r$) that satisfy the degree condition \eqref{eq:form} in order to be a quantum higher Airy structure.
+What remains to be shown is that we can find dilaton shifts, and possible linear combinations of modes, so that there exists a $\lambda$-good subset of modes (for some partition $\lambda$ of $r$) that satisfies condition (1) of Definition \ref{d:airy} in order to be a quantum higher Airy structure.
 For simplicity we will restrict to the case where we apply the same dilaton shift to all sets of bosonic modes associated to the $n$ cycles $\sigma_j$ of the automorphisms $\sigma$.

 First, we recall from the proofs of Theorems 4.9 and 4.16 in \cite{borot2018higher} that if we do the dilaton shift

 in the modes $W^{j,i}_m$ of the $\mathcal{W}(\mathfrak{gl}_\rho)$-module constructed from $\sigma_j$, we obtain the resulting operators